mavryk-network/mavryk-protocol/tezt/README.md

 This directory contains a test suite for Mavkit (an implementation of the Tezos blockchain) based on Tezt.
 Tezt is a generic test framework that is used for writing tests in OCaml.

-The directory includes the sources of the Tezt framework, its extension with specific support for Tezos (called Tezt-Tezos), and a whole test suite.
+The directory includes the sources of the Tezt framework, its extension with specific support for Mavryk (called Tezt-Mavryk), and a whole test suite.

 ## API Documentation

 The user manual of the testsuite is available online at <https://protocol.mavryk.org/developer/tezt.html>.

-The APIs of the `tezt` and `tezt-tezos` libraries are documented in the interface files (suffix `mli`).
+The APIs of the `tezt` and `tezt-mavryk` libraries are documented in the interface files (suffix `mli`).
 Both APIs are also available online at
 <https://protocol.mavryk.org/api/api-inline.html>.